 Much the same as with any other places of public visitation and use, the occupier of the gym’s premises must abide by certain rules and regulations to ensure to the best of their ability, that the public’s safety is not at risk.
 As already mentioned, the Occupiers Liability Act 1957, and also the Health and Safety at Work Act 1974 (HSW Act), require any occupier to have set policies and procedures in place for all aspects of their business involving the public, in accordance with the rules and guidelines stated in the Acts.
 Although generally speaking the HSW Act deal with the relationship regarding the employer and employee, it is also relevant in these cases where equipment may be at fault resulting in injury.

 As part of the rules and regulations set out in the Occupiers Liability Act 1957, the occupier of the gym will need to ensure that any equipment for public use is in correct working order and usable condition by means of regular maintenance checks.
-The manufacturer also has an obligation to their customers to ensure that any equipment they sell is made and operational to the expected standard.
-If the occupier has failed to regularly maintain their equipment, or the manufacturer’s have made an error in the equipment’s manufacture or made a poor quality piece of machinery, then in both cases, there is a chance that you would have a legitimate reason to claim compensation if your injury was due to their negligence.
+The manufacturer also has an obligation to its customers to ensure that any equipment they sell is made and operational to the expected standard.
+If the occupier has failed to regularly maintain their equipment, or the manufacturers have made an error in the equipment’s manufacture or made a poor quality piece of machinery, then in both cases, there is a chance that you would have a legitimate reason to claim compensation if your injury was due to their negligence.

 If you have been injured whilst at a gym and you are considering making a gym injury claim, in order to build as strong a case as possible, there are a number of steps you can take to do so.
 Trying to do as many as the following will help to lay the foundations of your claim: